symphonists/uniondatasource/README.markdown

 results if you are trying to union chained datasources

 ## Changelog

+* 0.4.2, 11 May 2011
+	* Fix RAND() sorting bug
+	* Ensure only valid Datasources are includable

 * 0.4.1, 10 May 2011
 	* Don't `$process_param` in the backend context, fixes issue with required parameters